mjuraj/mioc-ai/README.md

 # Hi, I'm Mioc AI!

-# Are we doing this or what?
-TODO

-## Prerequisites
-To set the initial state of the project just run `forge init`.
-This will install prerequisites and build the project.

-## Get ready to rumble!
-To start playing, just run `forge run`.
+# How to set up?
+1. Clone the repository into your Mindsmiths IDE
+2. In the terminal, run `forge init`